denilsonsa/denilsonsa.github.io/_posts/2007-10-25-first-contact-with-atmega8-microcontroller-part-1.markdown

 I already had the [breadboard][], some resistors, some LEDs and some wires.
 The other components I bought at [Cerne-Tec][] (I went to their physical office in Rio de Janeiro).
 The prices here are in Brazillian Reais (R$).
 Today, US$ 1.00 = R$ 1.78.

-_**Update at 2011-08-10:** This shopping list was meant for building a parallel port programmer.
+_**Update on 2011-08-10:** This shopping list was meant for building a parallel port programmer.
 If you don't build one, then this list has no use for you.
 It has been left here for historical reasons._

 * R$ 9.90 - 1 × ATmega8
 * R$ 1.00 - 1 × 28-pin socket